jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#symmetric_key_import" name="symmetric_key_import"></a> `symmetric_key_import(algorithm: string, encoded: ConstPointer<u8>, encoded_len: size) -> (crypto_errno, symmetric_key)`
 Import a symmetric key.
-This function may return crypto_errno.unsupported_algorithm if the encoding scheme is not supported, or crypto_errno.invalid_key if the key cannot be decoded.

 ##### Params
 - <a href="#symmetric_key_import.algorithm" name="symmetric_key_import.algorithm"></a> `algorithm`: `string`